Lance Lynn and Joe Kelly are heading to the NL West-leading Dodgers in a trade with the White Sox

 “It’s certainly a big upgrade for our ballclub,” Roberts said.
 “He’s been good versus right-handed pitching, but he’s been a killer versus lefties and that’s something we want to capture.”

-AP Baseball Writer Jay Cohen and AP Sports Writer Eric Olson contributed to this report.
+AP Baseball Writer Jay Cohen, AP Sports Writer Eric Olson and AP freelancer Seth Engle contributed to this report.

 AP MLB: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports